jeremydmiller/Postgres.Projections/README.md

 ### In Scala applications

 Ideally, I'd like to have the projections defined in the application programming language.
 In a fubumvc-esque C# client we would use Expression's to model the projection.
-If we're in Scala, I think we might be completely out of luck and forced to use strings.
+I'm not sure if we could easily get away from strings in Scala.

 Maybe we could reverse engineer [Slick](http://slick.typesafe.com) if we're gonna be serious about this